 One of the purposes of downtown streets is to move people and goods safely and efficiently.
-One-way couplets generally are able to move a larger number of vehicles through a corridor with less delay, as there are fewer movements to accommodate at each intersection.
+One-way couplets generally are able to move a larger number of vehicles through a corridor with less delay, as there are fewer movements to accommodate at each intersection, and it’s possible to move a larger platoon of vehicles through a green light at a signalized intersection if those vehicles are all pointed in the same direction.
 Two-way streets have the potential to increase travel times and reduce speeds – perhaps bad news for through traffic but good news for other users of the street, such as pedestrians and bicyclists.

 It’s important that a thorough traffic operations analysis be completed to ensure that a two-way restoration will still provide acceptable operating conditions.

 With respect to safety, one-way streets reduce the number of conflict points within intersections and require that pedestrians concern themselves with only one direction of traffic when crossing a street.
 On the other hand, two-way streets often reduce travel speeds, making the effort of crossing the street more comfortable for pedestrians.
+A two-way street is likely to result in fewer lanes in a given direction, thereby reducing the chances of an oncoming vehicle “hiding” behind another car in the adjacent lane.
 Slower speeds mean vehicles have more reaction time to avoid collisions, and when crashes do occur, they are less likely to cause an injury or fatality.
 Two-way streets also reduce the incidence of wrong-way drivers causing head-on crashes.